spirrello/vm_refresh/README.md

-This script will revert VMs to a previous snapshot.
-Currently it only works in the Alpheretta playground but can be extended for other environments.
+This script will restore VMs to a previous snapshot.
+Currently it has only been tested with VMs with a single snapshot.

 Usage:

-python vm_refresh [environment] [vm1,vm2,vm3]
+python vm_refresh.py -l USERNAME -vc VCENTER -k KEY -v vm1,vm2,vm3

 Requirements
-- .kah file with hashed password
+- symmetric key
 - pyvmomi python module